USE OF ALTRENOGEST IN FILLIES AND MARES

 The following charts have been adopted by Racing NSW from nationally agreed guidelines for the management of treatment and medication of horses leading up to a race, trial or jump out.

 Please find below links to the charts:-

 If you have any questions please contact the Stewards or Veterinary Department.

-AR178AB(1) provides a discretion for Stewards to approve the taking of blood samples for health and fitness assessment purposes from an acceptor on the day prior to racing.
+AR.254 prohibits all injections, including the insertion of a hypodermic needle, to a horse within one clear day of racing.
+AR.254(1) provides discretion for the Stewards to approve the taking of blood samples for health and fitness assessment purposes from an acceptor on the day prior to racing.